NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 ### 5. Start pre-training.
 BERT is designed to pre-train deep bidirectional representations for language representations.
-The following scripts are to replicate pretraining on Wikipedia + Books Corpus from the [paper](https://arxiv.org/pdf/1810.04805.pdf).
-These scripts are general and can be used for pretraining language representations on any corpus of choice.
+The following scripts are to replicate pre-training on Wikipedia + Books Corpus from the [paper](https://arxiv.org/pdf/1810.04805.pdf).
+These scripts are general and can be used for pre-training language representations on any corpus of choice.

 From within the container, you can use the following script to run pre-training.
 ```bash